-Eskbank Street cark park (eight Level 2 charge points by 2022)
+Eskbank Street car park (eight Level 2 charge points by 2022)

 This location is within clear view of Eskbank Street in a position central to the Main Street precinct and public buildings such as Lithgow Council Chambers and Lithgow Public School.
-It has highly visible access to public toilets services by high quality footpaths.
+It has highly visible access to public toilets and is serviced by high quality footpaths.
 It is recommended that eight Level 2 charge points be installed to serve parking bays as shown in Figure 9.